sigcsets/sigcse2022/pages/attendees_index.md

 ## For Attendees

  * [Registration Information](#registration_info)
- * COVID-19 Precautions
+    - Carbon Offset
+    - Henry Walker Fund
+ * Health and Well Being
  * Visas
  * Roommate Database
  * KidsCamp

-## Registering for SIGCSE TS 2023
+## Registering for SIGCSE TS 2022

 The 53nd ACM Technical Symposium on Computer Science Education
 Hybrid Event will be held at the [Providence Convention Center](http://www.riconvention.com) and